 Published on Monday, February 1, 2021

-President Joe Biden issued an executive order on January 21, 2021 instructing, in part, the Occupational Safety and Health Administration (OSHA) to issue COVID-19 worker safety guidelines.
+President Joe Biden issued an executive order on January 21, 2021, instructing, in part, the Occupational Safety and Health Administration (OSHA) to issue COVID-19 worker safety guidelines.
 This is the first step towards implementing national worker protections from the global pandemic.
 The guidelines are designed to encourage every employer to implement a COVID-19 prevention program.
 While these guidelines do not themselves carry the force of law, OSHA may elect to invoke the General Duty Clause of the OSH Act of 1970 to force employers to comply.
-In fact, any national guidance or consensus standard can be fair game for OSHA to cite under the General Duty Clause even if the guidance or standard contains language that “it does not create no new legal obligations” and “the recommendations are advisory in nature, informational in content, and are intended to assist employers in providing a safe and healthful workplace.”
+In fact, any national guidance or consensus standard can be fair game for OSHA to cite under the General Duty Clause even if the guidance or standard contains language that “it does not create new legal obligations” and “the recommendations are advisory in nature, informational in content, and are intended to assist employers in providing a safe and healthful workplace.”
 Section 5 of the OSHA Act of 1970 states:

 (a) Each employer --

 b.
 Identifying a combination of measures that limit the spread of COVID-19

 c.
 Adopting measures to ensure workers who are infected or potentially infected are separated and sent home

 e.
 Installing barriers where physical distancing cannot be maintained

 f.
 Use of personal protective equipment